syting2/OACworkshop/Menu/Menu.md

 Analytic Cloud and Oracle Autonomous Data Warehouse (ADW) on Oracle Infrastructure Cloud (OCI).

+### Prerequisites
+The following labs require an Oracle Public Cloud account.
+You may use your own cloud account, or a cloud account that you obtained through a trial.
+However, if you do not have an account, please navigate to the following page to acquire an Oracle Cloud Trial Account <a href = 'https://github.com/kwanwan/weblogic-operator-tutorial/blob/CloudShell/tutorials/trial.account.md">Acquire a Trial Account.</a>

 There will be two labs in this workshop.

 ### **<a href ="https://github.com/syting2/OACworkshop/blob/TW_Workshop/OAC/01-OAC.md">Lab 1: Analyst Data Using Oracle Analytic Cloud</a>**